 Hooks & Setup

-Hooks are how Metateam integrates with hook-enabled clients so sessions can be captured and context can be injected automatically.
+Hooks are how Metateam integrates with hook-enabled clients so sessions can be captured at end and the crew agent can be re-registered after /clear.
 In current docs, hooks are for Claude Code and Gemini CLI.
-Codex uses monitor/start flows (metateam monitor, metateam start).
+Codex uses the same monitor/start flow that all clients use to load context (metateam monitor, metateam start).

 Check Hook Status